Fake it till you make it

-As the popular expression goes, “fake it till you make it”.
+As the popular saying goes, “Fake it till you make it.”

-However, this idea actually expresses a much deeper reality.
-Long before the above expression was coined, the Talmud shares a seemingly similar sentiment:
+However, this concept conveys a deeper truth.
+Long before this expression was coined, the Talmud presented a similar sentiment:

-"Rav Yehuda says in the name of Rav: A person should always engage in Torah study and performance of a mitzva even if he does not do so for their own sake, as through engaging in them not for their own sake, he will ultimately come to engage in them for their own sake. - Talmud Sanhedrin 105b
+"Rav Yehuda says in the name of Rav: A person should always engage in Torah study and perform mitzvot, even if not for their own sake, because doing so will ultimately lead them to perform these actions for their own sake."Talmud, Sanhedrin 105b

-This means that a person should always strive to do the right thing, even if their motivation is driven by ulterior motives.
-In the end, their emotions will align with their actions, leading to altruistic behavior.
+This teaching implies that one should strive to do the right thing, even if initially motivated by ulterior reasons.
+Over time, emotions will align with actions, fostering genuine altruism.

-In this week's Torah portion, Vayeira, we learn about Abraham's and Sarah's generous hospitality.
-They opened their home to all passersby and provided for their needs including food, drink and lodging while teaching them about morality and monotheism.
+In this week’s Torah portion, Vayeira, we learn about Abraham and Sarah's remarkable hospitality.
+They welcomed all passersby, providing food, drink, lodging, and spiritual guidance, teaching morality and monotheism.

-The Talmud recounts further that if a guest refused to acknowledge his thanks to G-d, Abraham would respond: “If you insist that you have eaten my food, then you owe me the full price of the meal”.
+The Midrash recounts further that if a guest refused to acknowledge G-d, Abraham would respond: “If you insist that you have eaten my food, then you owe me the full price of the meal”.
 In that way, even those who initially refused, would reluctantly thank G-d for their meal.

 Abraham's demand seems pointless: Of what value is a thanksgiving prayer if it is uttered for the sole purpose of absolving oneself of payment for the food?